Research

 2019-2020

 I completed the Interuniversity Research Master in Philosophy at Ghent University.
 My dissertation was called “Reading Rage: Theorising the Epistemic Value of Women’s Anger”.
-My supervisors were Prof. Dr. Farah Focquaert and Prof. Dr. Tom Claes.
+My supervisors were Dr. Farah Focquaert and Prof. Dr. Tom Claes.

 2014-2019